ok-robot/ok-robot/ok-robot-manipulation/README.md

 * **grasp_projections.jpg -** Green dots indicate grasps inside the object mask and red dots indicate grasps outside the object mask.
 * **best pose.jpg -** Final executed pose

-These visualizations help in understanding the output behaviour and in case of errors it helps in debugging.
+These visualizations help in understanding the output behaviour and also helps in debugging in case of errors.